haskus/haskus-manual/source/memory/view.rst

 1. The source is a buffer.
 The view keeps the buffer alive

 2. The source is a weak buffer.
-If the buffer is collected, its contents is copied in to a new buffer and the view is updated to use it.
+If the buffer is collected, its contents is copied into a new buffer and the view is updated to use it.

 3. The source is a weak view.
 If the source view is collected, the current view is updated to use whatever the source view uses as a